-The house has a moderately complex design with a moderately complex roofline and is oriented with a south aspect.
+The proposed house will have a moderately complex design with a moderately complex roofline and will be oriented with a south aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material will consist of composite shingles.
+The roofing material will be metal.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.

-The exterior wall material is stucco.
-Soffits and fascia are 3/4" thick plywood.
+The exterior wall material is to be stucco.
+Soffits and fascia are to be 3/4" thick cement board.

-The structure has 35 medium sized windows with the primary viewing direction being toward the south side of the structure.
-Windows are double glazed with Low-E coating and tempered glass where required.
-Frames are made of vinyl clad wood.
-Exterior doors are to be 1-3/4", fire-rated, and made of steel.
+The structure will have 16 medium sized windows with the primary viewing direction being toward the south side of the structure.
+Windows will be double glazed with Low-E coating and tempered glass where required.
+Frames are to be made of aluminum clad.
+Exterior doors are to be 13/4", fire-rated, and made of aluminum clad and wood.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.